oracle/rwloadsim/docs/SQL.md

 (currently 100k), and for DML, the default array will be 1.
 The directives ```$embeddedqueryarray``` and ```$embeddedqueryarray``` can be used to change these defaults.

+## Providing the sql text as a concatenation

+In the cases of sql declaration or immediate sql execution you can provide the text of the sql statement as a concatenation.

+For sql declaration, the value of the concatenation is determined at _compile time_ and it must therefore be made from global or private variables and or string constants.
+Even when inside a procedure, function or execution block, a sql declaration is _never_ "executed" and does therefore not constitute dynamic SQL.
+Declaration and use of dynamic SQL variables, where the sql text and possibly bind/define is done at runtime is described in [DYNAMICSQL.md](DYNAMICSQL.md).

+For immediate sql execution, if the sql text is provided as a concatenation, it _will_ be treated as a dynamic sql and will also have the implicit bind and define done.
+Doing so implies array dml cannot be used, as the sql statement potentially could change for each execution inside a loop.

 ## Navigation
 * [index.md](index.md#rwpload-simulator-users-guide) Table of contents